 At MMG, mediating hundreds of cases has shown that the individual needs and interests of the parties must determine a mediator’s manner and method.
 Therefore, we have developed a flexible style designed to fit the expectations of the parties, as well as the demands of the situation.
 We believe that the primary function served by a mediator is to facilitate effective communication and negotiation among the parties, to help illuminate viewpoints and explore alternative solutions that the parties themselves can freely reach.

 Not all mediators are sufficiently trained, qualified or experienced.
 In Colorado, there are no formal requirements to become a mediator - do your homework and know who you choose.

-Since 2008, we have conducted over one thousand mediations.
+Since 2008, we have conducted over two thousand mediations.
 We are trained, professional, and our qualifications and education exceed the Recommended Guidelines for Mediator Education and Training set forth by the Mediation Association of Colorado and the Colorado Bar Association.